nowshad-sust/facebook-timeline-cleaner/README.md

 # facebook-timeline-cleaner
-a chrome extension to remove sponsored and indirect posts from your timeline
+A chrome extension to remove sponsored and indirect posts from your timeline

 ## Platform
 Google Chrome Browser

 ## Instructions

+### Only Sponsored Posts Filter
+#### Unpacked Only
+* download the folder/repository
+* extract/unzip the downloded folder
+* go to `chrome://extensions/` on your Google Chrome browser
+* tick the `developer mode`
+* now click on `load unpacked extension`
+* now browse and select the `unpacked-only-sponsored` folder from the unzipped folder
+* congratulations! you just installed the extension successfully

+### Full Filtering
+#### includes sponsored and all indirect posts (likes, commented, reacted, tagged, etc)

 ### Process - 1 (Packed)